 Durham Western Heritage Museum?- Omaha, Neb.

 Kiewit installed multiple data ports which power the podium controls, giving presenters multiple stage configurations while maintaining the ability to control lighting and audio/visual components.
 The presentation space was also fitted out with video conferencing equipment, which allows the museum to host interactive distance learning activities.
-Some acoustical material to improve performance was incorporated, but amount used was kept to a minimum to avoid covering the original building materials.
-Also added was a green room for speakers and presenters with a cast-in-place concrete canopy entrance.
+KBG added some acoustical material to improve performance, but kept the amount used to a minimum to avoid covering the original building materials.
+Also added was a green room for speakers/presenters with a cast-in-place concrete canopy entrance.